nhsbsa/immigration-hs/docs/documentation/publishing-on-heroku.md

 After your work is deployed, you will be able to view it on the web by visiting `[name].herokuapp.com`.
 You can run `heroku open` to open your prototype in a browser.

-> Heroku puts apps to sleep that haven’t been accessed in a while - so if you’ve not visited your prototype for a while it may take a few seconds to open.
+> Heroku puts apps to sleep that haven't been accessed in a while - so if you've not visited your prototype for a while it may take a few seconds to open.